-Introduction to seismic, electrical and electromagnetic and methods of geophysical exploration.
-Data interpretation and application of these methods for mineral petroleum, coal and groundwater exploration and engineering projects.
+Introduction to seismic, electrical and electromagnetic methods of geophysical exploration.
+Data interpretation and application of these methods for mineral, petroleum, coal and groundwater exploration and engineering projects.

-GEOL3072 Engineering Geology
+Engineering Geology

-Staff Contact: Prof G. Hocking
+Staff Contact: Prof G. Hocking/Mr G. McNally S2 L2 T1

-Notes: Fieldwork of up to 3 days is a compulsory part of this subject.
+Note/s: Fieldwork of up to 2 days is a compulsory part of this subject.
 Students will incur personal costs.